nklgerginov/Repyth/README.md

-# PerfectStack - Python + React Fullstack Application
+# Repyth - Web app template for webshop/webservice etc.

 A high-performance fullstack application built with Python (FastAPI) and React.